 Finally men shave hair/cut hair from all roud the head an women to cut hair 1/4 of length of finger

-The date 8 DHULHIJA starts after the Maghrib prayer of 7 DHULHIJA Complete all the Hajj preparations during these night hours.
+On the date of 8th DHULHIJA preparations start after the Maghrib prayer of the 7th of DHULHIJA.
+All Hajj preparations must be completed during these night hours.

 Preparations for Ihraam